fkzx8000/principles_of_Software/README.md

 * **Testability:** The programs are written in a way that makes them easy to test.
 This helps to ensure that the programs work correctly.
 * **Reusability:** The programs are written in a way that makes them easy to reuse.
 This helps to reduce the amount of code that needs to be written.

-I hope this README file is helpful.
-Please let me know if you have any questions.